bonswouar/dotfiles/README.md

 ## Notes

-- This is made for my personnal hardware, on a laptop with a resolution of 2880x1800
+- This is made for my personnal hardware, running Fedora Sway on a laptop with a resolution of 2880x1800
 - Some scripts can be missing, usually when they come directly from an external repository
 - `LATITUDE` and `LONGITUDE` env vars are needed for `wlsunset` (for example in `.bash_profile`), `update-lat-lng.sh` can be used to automatically update them
 - `WASTEBIN_URL` env var needed if you want to use `wastebin` script